Frequently Asked Questions

 Ask me more about this during your complimentary consultation!

 How much does Permanent Makeup cost?

 I run specials every month.
-Be sure to ask or look at my ads in Inland Empire Magazine, the Riverside Quarterly, or The Corona Coupon Express, but even if you don’t have a coupon I give it to you anyway!
+Be sure to ask or look at my ads in Inland Empire Magazine, the Riverside Quarterly or The Corona Coupon Express.
+Even if you don’t have a coupon, I honor by giving the specials to you anyway!